lausek/lovm/README.md

 A simple virtual machine.

+> NOTE: this project was poorly written with no exact goal in mind. it has been discontinued.

-## Features
+## Basics

-- Functions over object methods

-Module - mapping names to signature, body
+- Module - mapping names to signature, body
+- Value -
-Type - unique type identifier
+- Type - unique identifier for associated data
+    - Primitive: u8, u16, u32, u64, i8, i16, i32, i64
+    - Structures: collection of name => value mappings
+    - Generics (?): incomplete types